Jarryd460/DotNetFeatures/README.md

 * Closures
 	* Closures are classes (eg. DisplayClass2_0) with a method that are automatically generated when using Linq, Expression, Func, Predicate, Action etc. Basically anywhere where Lambda functions (x => x > 400) are used.

+* Boxing and unboxing
+	* Boxing is the process of converting a value type to the type "object" or to any interface type implemented by this value type.
+When the common language runtime (CLR) boxes a value type, it wraps the value inside a System.Object instance and stores it on the managed heap.
+Unboxing extracts the value type from the object.

+* C# Records
+	* Records is a class or struct that makes creating immutable objects simple.
+Using records automatically generates properties, equality checking, cloning and deconstruction among other methods.